NuSTAR/nustar_solar/README.md

 We recommend using [Anaconda](https://www.continuum.io/downloads) for installation of astropy/numpy/everything else via conda.

-See the [sunpy documenation](http://sunpy.org)how to install sunpy via conda.
+See the [sunpy documenation](http://sunpy.org) for details of how to install sunpy via conda.

 ## Contents: